noelbray/random-quote-machine/README.md

 Note:

-The "Tweet" buttton doesn't currently work.
+The "Tweet" button doesn't currently work.
 I didn't want to have to sign up for twitter.
-But since the button being on there was part of the freeCodeCamp challenge, I put it on there.
+But since the tweet button being on there was part of the freeCodeCamp challenge, I put it on there.